-De’Aaron Fox says Luke Walton pushed him to make Team USA World Cup roster
+De’Aaron Fox says new Sacramento Kings head coach Luke Walton pushed him to make the Team USA World Cup roster.

 It looks like Fox took Walton’s challenge seriously, as the youngster is a virtual lock to make the team after dominating the first week of training camp in Las Vegas.
 Team USA is taking 12 guys to China to compete in the FIBA World Cup.